rjferguson21/big-bang/docs/developer/package-integration/package-integration-monitoring.md

 ### Dashboards

 Dashboards are important for admins of your package to understand what is happening.
-If there is already a ready-made Grafana dashboard for your package, you should use [Kpt](https://googlecontainertools.github.io/kpt/installation/) to sync it into the Git repository:
+Some packages or maintainers provide grafana dashboards upstream, otherwise you can search [Grafana's Dashboard Repository](https://grafana.com/grafana/dashboards/) for a relevant Dashboard.
+If there is already a ready-made Grafana dashboard for your package provided upstream, you should use [Kpt](https://googlecontainertools.github.io/kpt/installation/) to sync it into the Git repository:

 ```shell
 # There isn't a dashboard for podinfo, so we use flux as an example here